 the episode co-stars John Hoyt, Nellie Burt, and Russell Collins.

 Miriam Hopkins inhabits one of THE most Grotesque characters two years after Bette Davis manifested Baby Jane Hudson in Aldrich’s What Ever Happened to Baby Jane?
 1962.

-In this bizarre and slightly perplexing story, that relies more on its potent atmosphere of decay and alienation thanks to the cinematography of Conrad L Hall, and less on a coherent plot-line.
+In this bizarre and slightly perplexing story, relies more on its potent atmosphere of decay and alienation thanks to the cinematography of Conrad L Hall, and less on a coherent plot line.
 Hopkins plays an abandoned bride left in her honeymoon suite like a perishing bird in a broken gilded cage.
-As the years pass, time has ravaged the house, the bridal suite and Mary Kry who anxious and delusional, awaits the return of her beloved Harvey.
+As the years pass, time has ravaged the house, the bridal suite, and Mary Kry who is anxious and delusional, awaits the return of her beloved Harvey.

 And for some opening fun with the Outer Limits control voice who always waxes prophetic and cautionary: as we are about to observe one who observes us from his little porthole.

 “The Greatness of evil lies in its awful accuracy.
 Without that deadly talent for being in the right place at the right time, evil must suffer defeat.
 For unlike its opposite , good, evil is allowed no human failings, no miscalculations.
 Evil must be perfect…. or depend upon the imperfections of others.”

 It’s 1929 and on the outskirts of town, there’s a wedding bash full of bells at an opulent mansion in a desolate part of town called Winterfield.
 A young bridegroom named Harvey Kry (David Frankham) is getting ready to escape with his new bride Mary!
 (Miriam Hopkins) An odd old man delivers a wrapped box to the house, the butler hands the gift to the bridegroom.
 The card inscribed says DON’T OPEN TIL DOOMSDAY.